andyl/feedex/notes/query_log.md

 Hack / Workaround
 - retake - recursive take

+Questions:
+- What is a CTE?
+- How do sub-queries work?
+- How to convert subqueries to hierarchical maps?
+- How to use Embedded Schemas?

+NS
+- retake SQL class
+- re-read SQL book
+- re-read ECTO book

 ## 2019 Aug 13 Tue

 - [x] Wrote retake - recursive take